alexeypa/blog/content/post/2006-12-20-microsoft-hires-in-ukraine.md

-<blockquote>“The variety of products that Microsoft develops greatly influenced my decision to work here.
+> “The variety of products that Microsoft develops greatly influenced my decision to work here.
 As my career develops I can follow my passion to apply myself to different technologies without having to leave the company.”

-- [David](http://www.microsoft.com/college/meet_david.mspx), Software Design Engineer in Test, Live Meeting</blockquote>
+> - [David](http://www.microsoft.com/college/meet_david.mspx), Software Design Engineer in Test, Live Meeting